emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 That's the beauty of languages.
 Your brain will do most of the heavy lifting of learning for you if you just get out of the way and let it work.

-{{< notice note "What to do during that dead time?" >}}
+{{< notice note "Boost your Immersion with New Recommendations for German Media Each Week!" >}}

-Spoiler alert: I learned German using _comprehensible input_ — basically, by listening to podcasts and audiobooks, watching TV, and reading for fun.
+I learned German using _comprehensible input_, which in practice meant listening to podcasts and audiobooks, watching TV, and reading for fun.
 Comprehensible input is language input you can mostly understand but not entirely.
 It also lets you turn dead time into language learning time.

 That's why I write a **free newsletter** for German learners recommending great new German media for comprehensible input learning every week.